International Advisory Board (IAB)

 IBAN: CH51 0078 8000 S325 7065 8

 Bank name and address: Banque Cantonale de Genève – Case postale 2251 – 1211 Genève 2 – Switzerland

 Tax deductions for US citizens

-Former President of the Foundation Board of the International Museum of the Reformation MIR in 2016-2017 and Vice-President 2012-2015, she founded in 2018 the International Advisory Board whose mission is to promote the museum in key regions around the globe.
+Brigitte Reverdin served as vice president of the Museum’s Foundation Board from 2012 to 2015 and as president in 2016 and 2017.
+In 2018, she founded the Museum’s International Advisory Board, whose mission is to promote the Museum in key regions around the globe.

-She retired from a business career in wealth management and is now active in philanthropy.
-She is on the board of several foundations.
-She holds an MBA from INSEAD, a BA in Political Science from Skidmore College (NY) and a Certificat d’Etudes Politiques from L’Institut d’Etudes Politiques de Paris.
+Ms. Reverdin retired from a career in wealth management and is now active in philanthropy and sits on the boards of several foundations.
+She holds a BA in Political Science from Skidmore College (NY), an MBA from INSEAD and a Certificat d’Etudes Politiques from L’Institut d’Etudes Politiques de Paris.